 - Adjournment of the Charges on Undertaking (Good Behaviour Bond)

 What is the legislation for the charge of Refuse to provide further sample (drink driving)?

 The legislation for this offence can be found on section 49(1)(E) of Road Safety Act 1986.

-We currently have no available case studies for the charge of Refuse to provide further sample (drink driving).
+Case studies related to the charge of Refuse to provide further sample (drink driving):

 Media articles related to the charge of Refuse to provide further sample (drink driving):